Difference between quantum annealing by imaginary-time and real-time Schr\"{o}dinger equation of Grover's search: Analytical Results

 The upper bound of $I_{1}(1,1/2)$ is obtained with the same method used above to derive the upper bound of $I_{1}(1/2,0)$, and is given by

 From Eqs. (\ref{eq:DtoI}), (\ref{eq:upper_bound1}), and (\ref{eq:upper_bound2}), we can obtain the upper bound of $D_{1}(s=1)$, as shown below.

 The second term indicates the exponential decay of the excited state coefficient (without size dependence).
 In contrast, the coefficient in QA-RT remains at approximately $1$ until the adiabatic condition is satisfied.
-The exponential decay in QA-IT is caused by relaxation from the excited state to the ground state.
-This makes QA-IT exponentially faster than QA-RT in Grover's search, as shown below.
+This makes the required annealing time of Grover's search for QA-IT much smaller than that for QA-RT, as shown below.

 The asymptotic behavior at the limits of adiabatic evolution is given by the first term of Eq. (\ref{eq:integral_by_part1}).

 The probability of finding the excited state is given by the square of the coefficient of the excited state.
 Equation (\ref{eq:excited_asymptotic}) indicates that the asymptotic behavior of QA-IT in Grover's search is $1/\tau^2$, which is consistent with Refs.\cite{Math_foundation} and \cite{adiabatic_condition}.